ucb-bar/dsptools/src/main/scala/dsptools/numbers/README.md

     * # of pipeline registers to add after an add operation between two inputs of type [T <: Data:RealBits]
 * How to Use
   * You must have `import dsptools._`
-  * You can change the DspContext @ any level (Top, Module, local operations)
+  * You can change the DspContext @ any level (Top, Module, local operations) based off of where you wrap the change i.e. what you surround by `DspContext.with...{ whatever_code_you_want_to_use_this_context }` where { might be found at the top of a module and } might be at the bottom,e tc.
   * Changing the local +, - overflow behavior (while keeping other options the same; only for the operations inside the braces -- otherwise use defaults)
     ```
     val sum = DspContext.withOverflowType(Wrap) { a + b }